AntonyHanna/Blyatmir-Putin-Bot/README.md

 Blyatmir Putin Bot <img align="right" width="100" height="100" src="https://cdn.discordapp.com/attachments/559700127275679762/591566828367642635/dd321c999e478a17136a288dd15144e2.png">
 ======================
-A simple man by the name of Blyatmir once had a dream to unite the lands of russia via hard work and compasssion.
-One day he created the USSR and via the blyat powers invested in him he united all the lands and became Blyatmir Putin!.
-Years after the rise of Blyatmir Putin, the freedom man appeared with promises of lands filled with vodka and adidas tracksuits.
-In complete astonishment Blyatmir took up the offer and struck a deal with the freedom mans.
-Years later the freedom man betrayed Blyatmir and stole his sticks away from him.
-Now Blaytmir must retake what was stolen from him.
+Once there was a boy named Blyatmir.
+He was a simple man with big dreams, dreams of uniting the savage lands of the Russia.
+Through hard work and compassion and the power of communism, the young tyke gained influence in his local village of Slavensk.
+He rose to power and led a revolution in Slavensk, introducing the wonders of communism and publishing his life's work, *The Blyat Manifesto*.
+As our young Blyatmir grew older, his power and influence grew and he united the lands of Russia under one banner, the UBR.

+After years of prosperity, rumours stirred of the freedom man of the west, with promises of prosperous lands of vodka and adidas.
+Blyatmir, now with his true title of Putin, declared war on the freedom man and labeled him as an enemy of the people.
+As the freedom man further challenges our Blyat, he must fight for his people, his vodka and for his Slavenskis.
 This is the story of Blyatmir Putin.

  Abilities <img align="left" width="40" height="40" src="https://emojipedia-us.s3.dualstack.us-west-1.amazonaws.com/thumbs/120/microsoft/209/man-mage_1f9d9-200d-2642-fe0f.png">
  ---------